MicrosoftDocs/windows-dev-docs/uwp/maps-and-location/set-up-a-geofence.md

   </Capabilities>
 ```

-## Set up a geofence
+## Geofence set up

 ### Step 1: Request access to the user's location

+> [!IMPORTANT]
-**Important** You must request access to the user's location by using the [**RequestAccessAsync**](/uwp/api/windows.devices.geolocation.geolocator.requestaccessasync) method before attempting to access the user's location.
+> You must request access to the user's location by using the [**RequestAccessAsync**](/uwp/api/windows.devices.geolocation.geolocator.requestaccessasync) method before attempting to access the user's location.
 You must call the **RequestAccessAsync** method from the UI thread and your app must be in the foreground.
 Your app will not be able to access the user's location information until after the user grants permission to your app.

 ```csharp
 using Windows.Devices.Geolocation;